HarshitKaushik/java-cheat-sheet/README.md

 #### Non-access modifiers
 strictfp, final, abstract modifiers are valid on a class.
 ### Class Access Modifiers
-- Lets learn about a few Java Class Access Modifiers.
+- Let's learn about a few Java Class Access Modifiers.

 #### public class modifier
 A public class is visible to all other classes.